This simple C major chord progression is a great way to get adult and teen students making music right away and sounding great from the get-go.

-It goes like this…
+It looks like this…

-Once you’ve got the hang of this try using your left hand to play the base note of the chord one octave lower, before you play the chord.
+Once you’ve got the hang of this try using your left hand to play the bass note of the chord one octave lower –before you play the chord.
 So you play a low C note with your left hand and then a C major triad on middle C with your right hand.